Paul Goldschmidt Player Props: Cardinals vs. Rangers

-The St. Louis Cardinals, including Paul Goldschmidt (.317 on-base percentage in past 10 games, 73 points below season-long percentage), take on starter Dane Dunning and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Paul Goldschmidt (.333 on-base percentage in past 10 games, 57 points below season-long percentage) and the St. Louis Cardinals play the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Rangers.

 Paul Goldschmidt Game Info & Props vs. the Rangers